mcandre/docker-multi-cc/README.md

 The included base images serve as an example of how to install C compiler toolchains, for various Linux flavors.

 Most Linux distributions run GNU libc binaries and target GNU libc by default in gcc.
-Other distributions are notable for supporting alternative libc's:
+Other distributions are notable for supporting compilation targeting alternative libc's:

+* Debian: GNU glibc
 * Alpine: musl
 * OpenWrt: uClibc

+Note: Once an application is compiled, the runtime container does not need a full gcc installation.
+Instead, a much smaller base image like [busybox](https://hub.docker.com/_/busybox/) can run the application.
+See `busybox:glibc`, `busybox:musl`, `busybox:uclibc` tags for the different libc's imported by your application.

 # EXAMPLE